View Bernard Raine's Notice on derbyshiretimes.co.uk and share memories

 aged 74.

-His hobbies included jigsaw puzzles, newspapers and football.
-He loved spending time in the Welfare with friends.
+His hobbies included jigsaw puzzles, reading his newspapers and football.
+He loved spending time in the Welfare with family and friends.

-Bernard leaves his wife Maureen Raine, one grandson and granddaughter-in-law, one grandson and one granddaughter.
+Bernard leaves his wife Maureen Raine, grandson Michael and his wife Rebecca, great- grandchildren Olivia Grace and Conor James

-The funeral service takes place at Chesterfield Crematorium on Tuesday March 3, 2020 at 10.50am.

 Funeral Directors : Stephen Pledger Independent Funeral Director, Heath Road, Holmewood, Chesterfield.
 (01246 855101)